About ESL News Stories

 ESL News Stories is a site for learners of English and their teachers.
 Students of English can benefit from making connections to real-world events through the language they are learning.
 We take interesting stories from around the world and reproduce them here in our own words and with fewer English language challenges.
 Additionally, we create activities to help students learn the vocabulary, appreciate the meaning of the text better, and practice speaking.

-There are several ways this material can be used.
+There are several ways these materials can be used.
 Motivated students may use the lessons in solo fashion by focusing on the reading, vocabulary, and comprehension activities.
-Regular reading at a comprehensible level is a great way for students to improve.
-The levels that the articles are suitable for will vary from low-intermediate to high-intermediate.
 Students may also use the material in groups.
 Whether with a discussion focus or by using the other activities, most of the material accompanying each article has a communicative component.
-Finally, teachers can also use the website or printable PDF and guide students through the lessons.
+Finally, teachers can also use the website or printout and guide students through the lessons.

 Abbreviations are used in the vocabulary sections.
-In case you're not familiar with them, their meanings are as follows: n = noun, v = verb, adj = adjective, prep = preposition, phr. v = phrasal verb, adv = adverb, pl = plural, sb = somebody, sth = something.
+Their meanings are as follows: n = noun, v = verb, adj = adjective, prep = preposition, phr. v = phrasal verb, adv = adverb, pl = plural, sb = somebody, sth = something.

 For Teachers

 One of these articles should easily provide enough material for a fifty-minute class, especially if enough time is taken at each stage.
-For a talkative class, the webpage content might suffice.
-Other groups, especially weaker ones, could benefit from the more robust worksheet and its extra activities.
-Some or all of the following would fill a lesson:
+For talkative classes, the webpage content might suffice.
+Less advanced groups, however, could benefit from the more robust worksheet and its extra activities.
+A complete lesson can be built around some or all of the following activities:

-- Finally, there will always be a discussion for which students should be encouraged to have natural conversations and follow those conversations wherever they may lead
+• Finally, there will always be a discussion section where students are encouraged to have natural conversations and follow them wherever they may lead

-See all the news stories arranged by category here or see the stories of 2021 here and 2022 here.
+See all the news stories arranged by category here or see them by year at these links: 2021, 2022, and 2023.

 Finally, if you are looking for general discussion questions or questions that target specific language, please visit Print Discuss.